MY Maternity Services

 You’re pregnant – congratulations!
 Here’s what you need to do.

-If you live out of area, don’t worry, you can now self-refer to our maternity service through the Badger Notes app.
+Whether you live in Wakefield, Pontefract or Dewsbury, or live out of area, as soon as you find out you’re pregnant, you can self-refer to our maternity service through the Badger Notes app, selecting ‘Mid Yorks SPA’.
 Here, you can find out more about this process and complete the referral form.

 Please have your NHS number to hand as you will need this to complete the form.
-If you don’t know your NHS number, you can find it here.
+If you don’t know your NHS number, you can find it here

 Please complete as many fields as possible to avoid any delays with your referral.